 You can use digital stimulation to trigger a bowel movement:

 - Insert a lubricated finger into the anus.
 Move it in a circle until the sphincter muscle relaxes.
 This may take a few minutes.

 - After you have done the stimulation, sit in a normal position for a bowel movement.
 If you are able to walk, sit on the toilet or bedside commode.
 If you are confined to the bed, use a bedpan.
 Get into as close to a sitting position as possible.
 If you are unable to sit, lie on your left side.

 - Try to get as much privacy as you can.
 Some people find that reading while sitting on the toilet helps them relax.

 - Try to contract the muscles of the abdomen and bear down while releasing the stool.
 You may find it helpful to bend forward while bearing down.
-This increases the abdominal pressure and helps empty the bowel.
+This increases the pressure within the abdomen and helps empty the bowel.

-- Perform digital stimulation every day until you start to have a regular pattern of bowel movements.
+- Perform stimulation with your finger every day until you start to have a regular pattern of bowel movements.

 - You can also stimulate bowel movements by using a suppository (glycerin or bisacodyl) or a small enema.
 Some people find it helpful to drink warm prune juice or fruit nectar.

 Keeping to a regular pattern is very important for a bowel retraining program to succeed.
 Set a regular time for daily bowel movements.
 Choose a time that is convenient for you.
 Keep in mind your daily schedule.
 The best time for a bowel movement is 20 to 40 minutes after a meal, because eating stimulates bowel activity.